 6.3.1.1 authorizeServiceCapability

-This service capability authenticates an originator is valid Originator of the request and then authorizes the service capability within the context of a M2M Service Subscription between the from AE-ID and to AE-ID.
+This service capability authenticates an Originator is valid Originator of the request and then authorizes the service capability within the context of a M2M Service Subscription between the from AE-ID and to AE-ID.

 6.3.1.1.1 Pre-conditions

-The M2M Identifiers for the request originator, subscriptionId, from AE-ID and to AE-ID are assigned to the Service Subscription.
+The M2M Identifiers for the request Originator, subscriptionId, from AE-ID and to AE-ID are assigned to the M2M Service Subscription.

-A correlation between the service capability and the M2M authorization event has been defined in order to authorize the service capability.
+A correlation between the M2M Service Capability and the M2M authorization event has been defined in order to authorize the M2M Service Capability.